igsxf22/python_unreal_relay/README.md

 From repo: `bp_tcpRelay_no_bpi.uassest`

-Does not include a blueprint interface for cleaner import
+Does not include a blueprint interface nodes in the blueprint for cleaner import

 Place this in your Unreal Project folder in Explorer, for example on windows in the default Unreal Engine save path, ie: <br>